waltertan12/blog/_posts/2018-05-01-how-to-frontend-view-library-part-1.md

 - [Chrome](https://developer.chrome.com/devtools#dom-and-styles)

 ## Building the DOM with JavaScript
 So, we've discovered that the browser can render a static HTML file.

 Hooray!

 However, what happens if we want to dynmically add another Element to the page?
+What do we do then?

 We use JavaScript!

-Fortunately, the DOM provides a nice API to dyamically build up the DOM.
+Fortunately, the DOM provides a nice API to dyamically build up the DOM, so it's fairly straightforward to

 Here are the three key methods that help us build the DOM:
 - [`Document#createElement`](https://developer.mozilla.org/en-US/docs/Web/API/Document/createElement)
-  - This, unsurprisngly, creates Elements
+  - This, unsurprisingly, creates Elements
 - [`Document#createTextNode`](https://developer.mozilla.org/en-US/docs/Web/API/Document/createTextNode)
   - This creates Text nodes
 - [`Node#appendChild`](https://developer.mozilla.org/en-US/docs/Web/API/Node/appendChild)
   - This let's us add elements / text nodes as children
-    - tl;dr it let's us form associations with the nodes
+    - tl;dr it let's us form associations between nodes
   - This is super important when building a DOM tree

 So, if we wanted to create the example from above purely with JavaScript, we could do it like this: